 The Bible tells of the Israelites’ flight from the Egyptian pursuers and the miracle of Moses’ parting of the Red Sea, which led them through a passageway that appeared at the bottom of the water.

-- Surely the princess of Egypt did not know that day that angels were leading her steps to the papyrus coffin where little Moses was laid.
-At the sight of the crying infant, feelings of pity and love flooded her heart, prompting her to save his life.
+- Surely, the princess of Egypt did not know that day that angels were leading her steps to the papyrus coffin where little Moses was laid.
+At the sight of the crying infant, pity and love flooded her heart, prompting her to save his life.
 Her gentleness and compassion are in total opposition to the brutality of her father, who had commanded the extermination of male infants.

 - Pharaoh was the most powerful man in the world, and Moses, the representative of a people of enslaved people, brought him God’s message to let his people go.